 - 2 tbsp lemon juice

-For Rolling & Garnishing
+For Rolling and Garnish

 - ¼ cup granulated sugar

-- Optional: extra lemon zest for garnish
+- Additional lemon zest (optional)

 Instructions

-- Preheat oven: Heat the oven to 325°F (163°C).
+- Preheat Oven: Heat oven to 325°F (163°C).

 Notes